dotnet/runtime/docs/design/features/native-hosting.md

 ```

 Returns the value of a runtime property specified by its name.
 * `host_context_handle` - the initialized host context.
-If set to `nullptr` the function will operate on runtime properties of the first host context in the process.
+If set to `NULL` the function will operate on runtime properties of the first host context in the process.
 * `name` - the name of the runtime property to get.
-Must not be `nullptr`.
+Must not be `NULL`.
 * `value` - returns a pointer to a buffer with the property value.
 The buffer is owned by the host context.
 The caller should make a copy of it if it needs to store it for anything longer than immediate consumption.
 The lifetime is only guaranteed until any of the below happens:
   * one of the "run" methods is called on the host context
   * the host context is closed via `hostfxr_close`